Carnival Cruise passenger reported missing after ship returns to Florida

 The Miami-Dade Police Department said Kevin McGrath, 26, was reported missing Monday after the Carnival Conquest returned to Port Miami.

-According to Carnival Cruise Line, McGrath was last seen around 7 a.m.
-Monday by his cabin mate, just around the time that guests were supposed to be getting off the ship.
+According to Carnival Cruise Line, McGrath was last seen at about 7 a.m.
+Monday by his cabinmate, just around the time that guests were supposed to be getting off the ship.

 The U.S. Coast Guard was called in to do a search in the surrounding waters, but he was not found there.

-McGrath is described as being 5 feet 9 inches tall, weighing 170 pounds, and having brown hair and brown eyes.
+McGrath is described as being 5′ 9″ tall and weighing 170 pounds, with brown hair and brown eyes.
 He was last seen wearing a black T-shirt, black shorts, and gray sneakers.

 Carnival said its care team is helping McGrath’s family at this time.